CJohnston1994/hayes-travel-webscraper/README.md

 Room for improvement:
 - Add more error checking to the scraper.
 Some variance in the website lead to selenium not finding elements and leaving some null values
 - Improve and add more intricate RDS functionality.
+- allow other database APIs and types to be used.

 To do:
 - Change data cleaning to be mainly done in pandas